DEFRA/ai-sdlc-code-analysis-admin/to-do.md

 - [ ] Health - not checking full stack
 - [ ] Change the code_chunker to use the LangChain Antrhopic LLM functions
 - [ ] Automatically remove tree sitter if above a certain size
+- [ ] use S3 for repository cloning temp file

 **Rules**
 - [ ] Remove __init__ everywhere